 - If your financial difficulty is short-term, consider using a deferment or forbearance.

-- If your financial difficulty is long-term, consider switching to a different repayment plan, such as extended repayment or income-driven repayment.
+- For long-term financial difficulty, consider switching to a different repayment plan, such as extended repayment or income-driven repayment.
 Extended repayment reduces the monthly payment by stretching out the repayment term.
 Income-driven repayment reduces the monthly loan payment by basing it on a percentage of your discretionary income, as opposed to the amount you owe.

 - Look for loan forgiveness programs if you work in a public service occupation, like teaching, public health and the military.
 Look for employers who offer student loan repayment assistance programs.